andrew/ultimate-awesome/README.md

 - [kali-free-tutorials](https://github.com/labex-labs/kali-free-tutorials) - Practice Kali Linux Free Tutorials | This repo collects 51 of free tutorials for Kali Linux.
 Kali is a specialized Linux distribution designed for security researchers and penetration testers.
 This Skill Tree offers a comprehensive learning path for mastering Kali Linux.
 It’s perfect for beginner.
 - [nmap-free-tutorials](https://github.com/labex-labs/nmap-free-tutorials) - Practice Nmap Free Tutorials | This repo collects 11 of free tutorials for Nmap.
 Nmap is a powerful open-source tool for network exploration and security auditing.
 This Skill Tree offers a comprehensive learning path to master Nmap.
 It’s perfect for cybersecurity beginners, providing a structured.
 - [awesome-op](https://github.com/laithyounes-archive/awesome-op) - Awesome Links & Resources for OP Team.
+- [awesome-visual-tokenizers](https://github.com/lavinal712/awesome-visual-tokenizers) - 📖 This is a repository for organizing papers, codes and other resources related to visual tokenizers.
 - [awesome-blog](https://github.com/Lawrrrrr/awesome-blog) - Awesome blog activity.
 - [amazing-insight-and-delivery](https://github.com/lb-lewisham/amazing-insight-and-delivery) - An "awesome list" of insight and delivery.
 - [awesome-frontend-master](https://github.com/leixhao/awesome-frontend-master) - What a front end engineer should know.